-- Inverted.
+- Inverted in one episode.
 Homer & Bart try to build a robot for the Show Within a Show "Robot Rumble".
 But they can't get it to work, so Homer makes a "robot" that's just him in a metal suit.
-They make it to the finals, where they're matched up against 5 time returning champs Professor Frink and son.
+They make it to the finals, where they're matched up against five-time returning champs Professor Frink and son.
 Bart & Homer, being dumb, can't build a functioning robot.

 - Lisa built a robot called Linguo for her school science fair.
 He was designed to correct grammar.